GauravM512/Wuthering-Waves-Downloader/readme.md

-# Wuthering Waves
+# Wuthering Waves Launcher

-Wuthering Waves is a Python-based project that allows you to download the game.
+Wuthering Waves Launcher is a Python-based project that allows you to download the game.
 This project focuses on simplicity and functionality, providing a command-line interface for a seamless user experience.

 ## Features